Sleep has always been, and will likely

 We can see how getting enough sleep is essential to learning and emotional well-being, but what

 about some more tangible benefits?
-Well, short of eating and breathing, you would be hard pressed to find anything with more healthpage1image1806080
+Well, short of eating and breathing, you would be hard pressed to find anything with more health

 benefits than getting enough sleep.